Art (ART) Courses

 Working from life and a study model, the student will gain an understanding of three-dimensional form.
 Modeling with clay, techniques will be covered to understand portraiture or the human figure.
 Casting with plaster will be also included.
 View Course Syllabus

 ART 206 Modeling and Sculpture II (4-0) 3 hrs.

 A continuation of ART 205, with an emphasis on individual student projects.
 Students will further an understanding of three-dimensional form by working with different processes and media such as: woodworking, welding, carving and casting in bronze.
 Prerequisite: ART 205.
 View Course Syllabus

 ART 207 Photography I: Traditional Methods (4-0) 3 hrs.

 An introduction to black & white photography covering basic techniques of camera operation, artistic picture composition, film processing and printing.
 Students should have an adjustable 35mm camera.
 View Course Syllabus

 ART 208 Photography II (4-0) 3 hrs.

 An introductory survey of the materials and processes used in the production of multiple fine arts prints.
-Basic techniques of woodcut, monotype, collagraph, and drypoint, and will be explored.
-Prerequisite: ART 102 or ART 200.
-F View Course Syllabus
+Basic techniques of relief, collagraph, intaglio and screen printing will be explored from both traditional and contemporary aspects.
+Prerequisite: ART 102, ART 104.
+View Course Syllabus

 ART 210 Printmaking II (4-0) 3 hrs.